billaul/active_period/README.md

 ## Usage

-**ActivePeriod:: * was designed to simplify time-range manipulation, specialy with rails (~> 5) and user input
+**ActivePeriod** was designed to simplify time-range manipulation, specialy with rails (~> 5) and user input

 **Warning** :
 - A time-range take place between two date and it's different from an abstract duration of time
-- **ActivePeriod:: * is limited at full day of time and will always round the starting and ending to the beginning and the ending of the day
+- **ActivePeriod** is limited at full day of time and will always round the starting and ending to the beginning and the ending of the day

 ## Quick view (TL;DR)